Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Market pressures as well as client demand for more detailed and optimized information about products required IMI engineers to better understand their systems, specifically the valves.

-Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens PLM Software is used by IMI for two main purposes.
+Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software is used by IMI for two main purposes.

 The first application is for valve characterization.
 Simcenter Amesim allows engineers to assess valve behavior and performance under dynamic pressure, temperature and phase conditions, and also identify possible failures modes.
 To do so, engineers must first model each valve and system component, taking into account the main valve characteristics, such as spring stiffness, friction and orifice size.
 As an example, for sizing and optimizing the functioning of a valve that must survive a vibration test, the IMI team uses Simcenter Amesim to simulate the behavior of the valve.
 One way do that is by changing the damping.
 There is a small orifice that a liquid has to flow through as the valve moves.
 By experimenting with the size of the orifice and different masses on the numerical model, they were able to optimize the complete valve system.